Type 1 Diabetes Treatment with Artificial Pancreas: Benefits, Process & Future

 1. Is Type 1 Diabetes curable?

-Currently, there is no treatment for Type 1 Diabetes, but innovations such as the Artificial Pancreas and islet cell transplant are leading us toward better treatments.
+There is no treatment for Type 1 Diabetes, but innovations such as the Artificial Pancreas and islet cell transplant are leading us toward better treatments.

 2. What’s the distinction between type 1 and type 2 diabetes?